Antonod1988/ai-crawl/README.md

-# 🌌 Aether Crawl (ver 0.1 vibcoded with Gemini 3.0)
+# 🌌 Aether Crawl (ver 0.1 vibecoded with Gemini 3.0)

 **Aether Crawl** is an infinite, AI-generated roguelike RPG where an Large Language Model (LLM) acts as your Dungeon Master.